- About us

 Students must complete an original and significant PhD thesis.
 Students should choose an area of research as early as possible and work with a senior supervisor specializing in the area.
 Please consult the Faculty Index for faculty fields of research.

-Research standards and oral examination
+Research standards and thesis defence

 PhD theses must meet the standards set out in the Graduate General Regulations 1.9 - 1.11.

-An oral examination (defense) of the thesis research is required and should follow the university best practices for the conduct of a thesis defence.
+An oral examination (defense) of the thesis research is required and should follow the university best practices for the conduct of a PhD thesis defence.